isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 ii.
 Applicants who wish to teach Sports and Fitness subjects possess valid Standard and Hands-On CPR and AED certificates  with at least 1-year validity at the point of application.

 iii.
-Applicants who wish to teach Fitness subjects Piloxing must be registered  a  be  retered gis
+Applicants who wish to teach Fitness subjects Piloxing must  be a registered member   a  be  retered gis

 **New Application:**